-It is recommended that a good quality leisure battery is always in circuit when the system is in use.
+It is recommended that a good quality leisure battery is always connected when the motorhome electrical system is in use.

-A deep cycling rechargeable heavy duty 12v battery should be used to provide power for lights and other electrical appliances.
-A proprietary brand leisure battery with a minimum 85amp - 110 amp capacity is recommended.
+Leisure batteries are a deep cycling rechargeable heavy duty 12v battery designed to provide power for lights and other electrical appliances.
+Replacement batteries should be a proprietary brand leisure battery with a minimum 85amp - 110 amp capacity.

-Note: 85amp - 110 amp batteries and above should be checked dimensionally before purchasing, to ensure fitment within the battery compartment, as brands vary in size.
+Note: Replacement batteries should be checked dimensionally before purchasing, to ensure fitment within the battery compartment, as brands vary in size.